In The News

 James McBride on Being a “Goliath” in the Literary World

 James McBride's latest novel, The Heaven & Earth Grocery Store, which follows the Black and Jewish residents of a Pennsylvania town in the early 20th century, hit a milestone: Since its release last summer, it has sold more than a million copies.
-Most authors are lucky to sell 10,000 books.

 Dr. Valter Longo on the Key to Longevity in Diet